-In October 2021, our board of directors authorized a \$1.25 billion increase in the authorized stock repurchase under the Repurchase Program and extended the term of the Repurchase Program to February 28, 2023, bringing the aggregate amount of authorized to be repurchased to \$4.25 billion of our outstanding common stock through February 28, 2023.
-During the six months ended June 30, 2022, we repurchased 25.8 million shares of common stock under the Repurchase Program for an aggregate purchase price of \$1.49 billion.
-As of June 30, 2022, \$29.6 million remained available for future share repurchases under the Repurchase Program.
-Refer to Note 16.
-Subsequent Events in Part I, Item1 of this Quarterly Report on Form 10-Q for information of the approved \$1.0 billion increase in the authorized stock repurchase under the Repurchase Program in July 2022.
+In July 2022, our board of directors authorized a \$1.0 billion increase in the authorized stock repurchase under the Repurchase Program, bringing the aggregate amount of authorized to be repurchased to \$5.25 billion of our outstanding common stock through February 28, 2023.
+During the nine months ended September 30, 2022, we repurchased 36.0 million shares of common stock under the Repurchase Program for an aggregate purchase price of \$1.99 billion.
+As of September 30, 2022, \$529.6 million remained available for future share repurchases under the Repurchase Program.

-In March 2021, we issued \$1.0 billion aggregate principal amount of senior notes, consisting of \$500.0 million aggregate principal amount of 1.0% notes due March 15, 2026 and \$500.0 million aggregate principal amount of 2.2% notes due March 15, 2031, in an underwritten registered public offering.
+In March 2021, we issued \$1.0 billion aggregate principal amount of Senior Notes, consisting of \$500.0 million aggregate principal amount of 1.0% notes due March 15, 2026 and \$500.0 million aggregate principal amount of 2.2% notes due March 15, 2031, in an underwritten registered public offering.

 We expect to continue to increase our office and warehouse capacity to support growth.
 As we purchase new properties, we will work to incorporate these properties into the environmental goals we have established.
-We estimate capital expenditures to be between approximately \$140 million and \$170 million for the second half of 2022.
+We estimate capital expenditures to be between approximately \$75 million and \$85 million for the fourth guarter of 2022.

-We believe that our cash provided by operating activities, together with our existing cash, cash equivalents and investments will be sufficient to meet our anticipated cash needs and do not currently intend to retire these Notes early.
+We believe that our cash provided by operating activities, together with our existing cash, cash equivalents and investments will be sufficient to meet our anticipated cash needs and do not currently intend to retire these Senior Notes early.
 Refer to Note 10.
-Debt in Part I, Item 1 of this Quarterly Report on Form 10-Q for information on the Notes.
-As of June 30, 2022, the long-term debt, net of unamortized discount and debt issuance costs, was \$989.4 million.
+Debt in Part I, Item 1 of this Quarterly Report on Form 10-Q for information on the Senior Notes.
+As of September 30, 2022, the long-term debt, net of unamortized discount and debt issuance costs, was \$989.9 million.

 We enter into non-cancellable agreements with contract manufacturers and certain component suppliers to procure inventory based on our requirements in order to negotiate manufacturing lead times and encourage and incentivize vendors to deliver components and finished goods.
-These purchase commitments as of June 30, 2022 totaled \$1.49 billion, an increase of \$0.35 billion compared to \$1.14 billion as of December 31, 2021 as we increased our commitments in order to address significant supply constraints seen industry-wide due to component shortages caused, in part, by the COVID-19 pandemic, and for which the duration of such constraints is uncertain.
+In certain instances, these agreements allow us the option to reschedule and adjust our requirements based on our business needs prior to firm orders being placed.
+These purchase commitments as of September 30, 2022 totaled \$1.46 billion, an increase of \$315.9 million compared to \$1.14 billion as of December 31, 2021 as we increased our commitments in order to address significant supply constraints seen industry-wide due to component shortages caused, in part, by the COVID-19 pandemic, and for which the duration of such constraints is uncertain.
 Our agreements secured supply and pricing for certain product components and commitments with contract manufacturers to meet customer demand and to address extended lead times.
 We also have open purchase orders and contractual obligations in the ordinary course of business for which we have not received goods or services.
-As of June 30, 2022, we had \$117.1 million in other contractual commitments having a remaining term in excess of one year that are non-cancelable.
+As of September 30, 2022, we had \$111.7 million in other contractual commitments having a remaining term in excess of one year that are non-cancelable.

-There have been no significant changes to our leases as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021 other than as of June 30, 2022 we had additional minimum lease payments of \$38.9 million relating to operating leases that had been signed but had not yet commenced.
-These leases will commence during the second half of 2022 and will have lease terms of approximately one to six years.
+There have been no significant changes to our leases as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021 other than as of September 30, 2022 we had additional minimum lease payments of \$35.7 million relating to operating leases that had been signed but had not yet commenced.
+These leases will commence during 2022 and will have lease terms of approximately one to six years.